Spondylosis Treatment in Delhi and Gurugram, India

 It is rarely necessary for cervical spondylosis.
 But is recommended in severe cases where the preliminary treatment fails and the condition gets worse.

-Minimal Invasive / Less Invasive Spine Surgery Procedure
+Minimal Invasive / Less Invasive Spondylosis Surgery Procedure

 This is an advanced surgical procedure that involves an incision of barely 1 inch in the back and the surgeons use micro tools, endoscope, and indirect monitoring through a high definition monitor to perform the surgery.